darshan106/Personal-Finance-Dashboard/README.md

 1. **Generate Transaction Data:**

-   - Run the `generate_transactions.ipynb` notebook to generate a CSV file (`Transactions_2023-24.csv`).
+   - Run the `generate_transactions.py` notebook to generate a CSV file (`Transactions_2023-24.csv`).
 This file will contain random transactions that reflect spending patterns in Bangalore (e.g., restaurants, supermarkets, utilities).

 2. **Categorize the Transactions:**

-   - After generating the data, run the `categorize_expenses.ipynb` notebook.
+   - After generating the data, run the `categorize_expenses.py` notebook.
 This file uses the **Ollama2 LLM** to categorize the transactions into predefined categories like "Income," "Entertainment," and "Food and Drinks."
 The output is saved into two files: `Categories_df_all.csv` and `Categorized_transactions.csv`.

    **Note:** Ensure that Ollama2 is running on your local machine before executing this notebook, as it is used for transaction categorization.